openfoodfoundation/ofn-install/README.md

 ansible-lint site.yml --exclude=community
 ```

-This is also run by Travis.
+This is also run in CI.

 ---